-De-risking investment in capture process, that accounts for almost 80% of initial spending, is crucial for projects to move forward.
+De-risking investment in capture process, which accounts for almost 80% of initial spending, is crucial for projects to move forward.
 Canada is still considered as a risky CCUS investment destination and cannot compete with the US.
-The need to close the gap in the carbon pricing, invest in innovation, ensure shared infrastructure – all should see a solution from the government and energy players in the short term.
-Other elements, like choosing a proper location for safe CO2 storage and understanding its geology, are also important to ensure reliability of CCUS operations.
-Conference speakers highlighted the need for CCUS hubs creation.
-Today, high emitters have to wait for hubs to be developed, for infrastructure (e.g. pipelines) to be built.
+The need to close the gap in carbon pricing, invest in innovation, and ensure shared infrastructure – all should see a solution from the government and energy players in the short term.
+Other elements, like choosing a proper location for safe CO2 storage and understanding its geology, are also important to ensure the reliability of CCUS operations.
+Conference speakers highlighted the need for CCUS hub creation.
+Today, high emitters have to wait for hubs to be developed, and for infrastructure (e.g. pipelines) to be built.

 CCUS continues to emerge as a low-cost solution, and it is vital for achieving the net-zero goals.
 This solution is essential for:

 - Low-carbon hydrogen production.